sam-k/vanillastar-horses/README.md

 Ride horses in your world again!

 This mod is a long-needed update to horses that still stays within the spirit of vanilla Minecraft.
-It improves horse movement, lets you customize horse armor, adds horseshoes for walking across rivers, and more.
+It improves horse movement, lets you trim and enchant horse armor, adds horseshoes for walking across rivers, and more.

 ## <img src=".github/assets/spyglass.png" style="height: 1em" alt="Spyglass"> Overview